driukova/driukova.github.io/content/posts/git-identities/index.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

-### Same hosting service
+### Same repository service

-If the target repos are stored on the same hosting service (e.g., GitHub), in addition to configuring different accounts you need to indicate separate SSH keys for each of them.
+If the target repos are stored in the same repository service (e.g., GitHub), in addition to configuring different accounts you need to indicate separate SSH keys for each of them.